 Types of Sports Bets Common in the US

-One of the best things about sports betting in the United States is the variety of wager types at your disposal.
-There are many different ways of betting on the same game or event.
-You can wager on the winner of the contest straight-up or with a point spread handicap, bet on the total number of points or goals scored, combine several different picks into one parlay card, and much more.
+One of the greatest aspects of sports betting in the US is the variety of bets you can place.
+There are numerous ways to place a bet on a single game or event.
+You can bet on the outright winner of the contest or do it with a point spread involved, bet on the total points or goals scored, combine bets and make a parlay card, and so on.

 Moneyline

-The team that’s expected to win is called the “favorite,” and their odds are expressed as a negative value – for example, -225.
-That means that to wager on the favored side, you must stake $225 to win $100.
+The team expected to win is called the "favorite".
+Its odds are expressed as a negative number - for example, -225.
+To bet on the favorite, you would have to put down $225 to win only $100.

-Conversely, the competitor deemed less likely to win is called the “underdog.”
-Underdogs are the most profitable of the moneyline bets and can increase a bankroll even if you win a relatively low percentage of your picks.
-Their odds are presented as a positive number, like +190.
-This means that for every $100 staked on a winning bet, the return is $190.
+On the other hand, an entrant who is not expected to win is called an "underdog".
+Underdogs are the most profitable moneyline bets and can boost a bankroll even if you win a relatively small percentage of your picks.
+Positive number odds, such as +190, are displayed for these bets.
+This means that for every $100 wagered on a winning bet, the return would be $190.

 To learn a great deal more about moneyline wagers, check out our article dedicated to the subject: